tytydraco/yessleep/out/The_Doll_House.md

 And although many have tried, I never expected to be involved.
 But there I was, a member of the zoning committee for the Chambers of Commerce, working alongside my co-worker to determine how to expand the nearby shopping district.

 My co-worker, Yamamoto Date, pronounced Dah Tae, was a man with two last names.
-Which according to my mother, was given to children who couldn't readily identify their fathers.
-However, the truth is - custom dictates that a man with two last names was difficult to address properly as we often referred to acquaintances by their surnames, and close family and friends by their given name.
+Which was problematic as custom dictates that a man with two last names was difficult to address properly as we often referred to acquaintances by their surnames, and close family and friends by their given name.
 So it became rather confusing addressing my colleague and friend as either Yamamoto or Date due to the impressions that our department wasn't close knit.
 Which is important in our prefecture, as we believed that well accustomed workers - signified an efficient system.

 Which was likely why we drew the ire of the local seniors who had gathered around the zoning tape we had masked around the property.